9lokkNine: Career

-9lokkNine released his first mixtape, Kold Face Kold Case with nine tracks on January 2, 2018.
-He released his second mixtape, Bloodshells Revenge with 18 tracks on April 17, 2018.
-On May 8, 2018, 9lokkNine released a music video for his single "I Don't Need No Help".
+Smith released his first extended play, Kold Face Kold Case with nine tracks on January 2, 2018.
+He released his first mixtape, Bloodshells Revenge with 18 tracks on April 17, 2018.
+On May 8, 2018, Smith released a music video for his single "I Don't Need No Help".
 On July 23, 2018, he released his 17-track mixtape, Loyalty Kill Love.
-On August 3, 2018, he signed to Cash Money Records and Republic Records.
-According to a press release, the contract was worth $2 million.
+On August 3, 2018, he signed with Birdman's Cash Money Records, an imprint of Republic Records.
+According to a press release, the contract was worth US$2 million.
 On December 19, 2018, he released the 11-track mixtape, Lil Glokk That Stole Khristmas.
-In April 2019, 9lokkNine released his single "Party Pooper".
-9lokkNine was featured on a YNW Melly track named "223's", though he was the one to originally release it as a part of his December 2018 mixtape, Lil Glokk That Stole Khristmas.
-The song became a sensation when it was popularized by the mobile app TikTok where numerous popular creators took to dancing to the song.
+In April 2019, Smith released his single "Party Pooper".

+In August of that year, in the wake of YNW Melly's incarceration, 300 Entertainment released Smith's song "223's" as a single for the rapper, with Smith credited a guest feature.
+The song was initially included on Smith's mixtape Lil Glokk That Stole Khristmas mixtape, which released the previous December.
+Its commercial release became popularized on the video service TikTok, where numerous popular creators took to dancing to the song.
+As a result, "223's" peaked at number 34 on the Billboard Hot 100 and received double platinum certification by the Recording Industry Association of America (RIAA).

-On October 25, 2019, 9lokkNine released his 16-track mixtape Mind of Destruction, which served as his first official mixtape release on Cash Money and Republic.
+On October 25, 2019, Smith released his 16-track mixtape Mind of Destruction, which served as his first commercial release on Cash Money and Republic.
 On February 5, 2020, he released his single "Moods".

-9lokkNine performed at the 2018 Rolling Loud Festival on May 13, 2018, in Miami, Florida.
+Smith performed at the 2018 Rolling Loud Festival on May 13, 2018, in Miami, Florida.